 #3 Load Testing

-Maybe you’re through with optimizing your website, but are you sure your current set up can perform under extreme conditions?
+Maybe you’re through with optimizing your website, but are you sure your current setup can perform under extreme conditions?

 Well, you need to be sure.
 Especially, when you’re on the brink of launching a new product, or a large-scale marketing campaign.
 If your marketing efforts bring in thousands of visitors to the site all at once, the last thing you need is to see your otherwise fast site collapse under the added pressure.

 That’s where load testing comes into the picture.
-This tool helps you gear-up for extreme situations by mimicking real traffic.
+This tool helps you gear up for extreme situations by mimicking real traffic.
 It sends pings to your website from multiple different locations, mobile networks, and browsers.
 You can also set up various analysis metrics to better understand the impact of heavy traffic loads on the different metrics concerning your website’s performance.

 Not only does this help you ensure a top-class performance across the entire spectrum of your global audience, but also fosters data-driven development processes throughout all stages of the development cycle.